davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/amazon-ebs.html.markdown

 -&gt; **Note:** Packer uses pre-built AMIs as the source for building images.
-These source AMIs may include volumes that are not flagged to be destroyed on termiation of the instance building the new image.
+These source AMIs may include volumes that are not flagged to be destroyed on termination of the instance building the new image.
 Packer will attempt to clean up all residual volumes that are not designated by the user to remain after termination.
 If you need to preserve those source volumes, you can overwrite the termination setting by specifying `delete_on_termination=false` in the